salmanlt/cypress-example-kitchensink/README.md

 ## LambdaTest Community :busts_in_silhouette:
 ***
-The [LambdaTest Community](https://community.lambdatest.com/) allows people to interact with LambdaTest tech enthusiasts.
+The [LambdaTest Community](https://community.lambdatest.com/) allows people to interact with tech enthusiasts.
 Connect, ask questions, and learn from tech-savvy people.
 Discuss best practises in web development, testing, and DevOps with professionals from across the globe.

 ## Documentation & Resources :books:
 ***